ShahzebKhurshid/TVCR/README.md

 ### Add Page

 The Add page will allow the user to add new contact information, such as "Name," “Number,” “Email,” “Address,” and "LinkedIn."
-Both this page and the Contact page will have a back button widget that brings the user back to the Home page.
+Both this page and the Contact page will have a back button in the menu that brings the user back to the Home page.

 ## Activities
 **Home** - displays ListView of saved contacts